digitoimistodude/dudestack/README.md

 * Stuff were originally in `app/` by default, then in `web/`.
 We prefer `content/`, like it was `wp-content` for a reason.
 It describes it better, since we do not want this to be too programming-oriented, but more front end developer -friendly (for developing WordPress themes and functions)
 * Composer modifications, for installing more packages, like Finnish based language packs etc. that are not originally part of Bedrock
 * Automation.
 I mean composer's `create-project` is awesome, but we need more.
 You still need to do stuff after `create-project` and our `createproject` -starting script is designed for automating the rest.
-* Baked in local server environment for Vagrant, native OS X (MAMP or homebrew LEMP) and Docker
+* Baked in local server environment for Vagrant, native OS X (MAMP or homebrew LEMP)

 **You should modify things to your needs.
 Please note: This is not in any way tested with other people or or in different environments.
 Yet.
 Please address an issue if something goes south.**